 Key Points

-• Compared to the 2015 Threshold Evaluation Report, there is little to no change in overall noise levels in Tahoe Region wilderness and roadless areas.
+• Compared to the 2019 Threshold Evaluation, there is little to no change in overall noise levels in Tahoe Region wilderness and roadless areas.

-• Average noise levels across all monitored wilderness and roadless areas are within the threshold standard.
+• The average noise level across all monitored wilderness and roadless areas is within the threshold standard.

 Delivering and Measuring Success